 Abstentions and broker non-votes are counted as shares present and entitled to vote for the purpose of determining a quorum.
-Abstentions will be counted towards the vote total for Proposal No. 2 and will have the same effect as AGAINST votes.
+Abstentions will be counted towards the vote total for Proposal Nos.
+2 and 3 and will have the same effect as AGAINST votes.
 "Broker non-votes" will not count as votes in favor of or against any of the stated proposals.

-If you return a signed and dated proxy card without marking any voting selections or providing different instructions on the proxy card, your shares will be voted at the meeting FOR the election of the three director nominees listed in Proposal No. 1 and FOR the advisory approval of executive compensation in Proposal No. 2.
+If you return a signed and dated proxy card without marking any voting selections or providing different instructions on the proxy card, your shares will be voted at the meeting FOR the election of the three director nominees listed in Proposal No. 1, FOR the ratification of the independent registered public accounting firm in

+Proposal 2, and FOR the advisory approval of executive compensation in Proposal No. 3.
 With respect to any other business that may properly come before the Annual Meeting and be submitted to a vote of shareholders, proxies will be voted in accordance with the best judgment of the designated proxy holders.
 We do not know of any matters to be presented at the Annual Meeting other than those described in this proxy statement.